Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 How much do meals cost in Cuba?

 The cheapest meal out we had?
 Two peso pizzas from a hole-in-the-wall eatery in Sancti Spiritus cost us CUP180 (around USD0.50) each.
-It wasn’t gourmet, but it was hot, fast and filling.
-We had our most expensive meal at a slightly upmarket paladar in Habana Vieja, where we paid CUP8,000 (around USD22.50) for two people, including drinks and tips.
-That meal included lobster, at less than USD10, an absolute steal.
+It wasn’t gourmet, but it was tasty, freshly-prepared (read: steaming hot) and filling.
+We ate our most expensive meal at a slightly upmarket paladar in Habana Vieja, where we paid CUP8,000 (around USD22.50) for two people, including drinks and tips.
+That meal included lobster (yep, the one in the picture above) – at less than USD10, an absolute steal.
 Most of our meals cost between USD6 and USD12 for two people, including drinks and a (usually 10%) tip.

 At our casas, breakfast cost us USD5-7 per person, while dinners ranged from USD12-15 for the two of us (including soup and main course).